chreke/minimal-blog-css/README.md

 # How to use

-Just include the `style.css` file on your website and enjoy a minimal but readable layout.
+Just include the `minimal-blog.css` file on your website and enjoy a minimal but readable layout.

 You'll probably also want to use the ["viewport meta"](https://developer.mozilla.org/en-US/docs/Web/HTML/Viewport_meta_tag) tag